 Tips for your visit

 - For a more interactive time, take one of their Walking Tours.
-They run April through November, Monday through Friday and cost $4 per person.
+They run from April through November, Monday through Friday and cost $4 per person.
 The tours are led by artists to help you learn more about the park.

 - Dress appropriately for the weather.
 The entire park is outdoors and they are open rain or shine.

 - Consider bringing a bottle of water or something else with you if the weather is hot.
-There are few shaded areas of the park.
+There are a few shaded areas of the park.